Quantitative Finance & Economics (QFE)

 QFE 5390A.
 International Economics.

-This course examines open economy macroeconomics and monetary issues of international economics.
-Topics include international financial markets, exchange rates, trade policies, international monetary systems, international financial crises and contagions, and applications of theory with data on international macroeconomic & financial behavior.
+This course examines open economy macroeconomics and monetary issues in international economics.
+Topics include international financial markets, exchange rate determination, trade policies, and international monetary systems.
+The course also covers financial crises, contagion effects, and the interaction between macroeconomic policy and global financial conditions.
+Emphasis is placed on applying theoretical models to empirical data to analyze international macroeconomic and financial behavior.
+Analytical tools are used to interpret exchange rate movements, capital flows, and cross-border economic activity in a global context.
 Prerequisite: ECO 2314 and ECO 2315 and FIN 3312 and MATH 1329 and QMST 2333 all with grades of "B" or better or advisor approval.

 Grade Mode: Standard Letter